lmzuccarelli/oc-mirror-e2e-package/README.md

 # Overview

-This is a hand crafted release payload used in oc-mirror-e2e testign of release images
+This is a hand crafted release payload used in oc-mirror-e2e testing of release images

 ## Creating a release image